Tokyo Area Travel Guide|Kawagoe Little Edo & Atami Fireworks Festival 5-Day Itinerary

 KKday Purchase: Skyliner Keisei Railway Ticket

-Buying online first is cheaper, then reserving seats at the station offers great flexibility.
+Buying online in advance is cheaper, and you can reserve seats at the station, offering great flexibility.

-Note that when you buy a round-trip ticket on KKday, you will receive two separate tickets.
-Don’t mistake this for an error.
+Note that when buying a round trip on KKday, you receive two separate tickets.
+Don’t mistake this for purchasing the wrong ticket.

 Kawagoe Pass (Train + Bus) (~= 30 minutes)